smc-het-challenge/cloneHD-SMC-Het/README.md

     $ smchet_workflow.sh --vcf Tumour1.mutect.vcf --cna Tumour1.battenberg.txt --sample Tumour1

 You can modify the default number of trials providing the optional flag `--trials <int>`, and the number of independent optimizations with the optional flag `--restarts <int>`.
+You can also set the seed with `--seed <int>`.

 ## Cloud testing